-a.
-General

-InspireMD, Inc., a Delaware corporation (the "Company"), together with its subsidiaries, is a medical device company focusing on the development and commercialization of its proprietary MicroNet[TM] stent platform technology for the treatment of complex vascular and coronary disease.
+InspireMD, Inc., a Delaware corporation (the "Company"), together with its subsidiaries, is a medical device company focusing on the development and commercialization of its proprietary MicroNetTM stent platform technology for the treatment of complex vascular and coronary disease.

 MicroNet, a micron mesh sleeve, is wrapped over a stent to provide embolic protection in stenting procedures.

-In October 2014, the Company launched a limited market release of its carotid embolic prevention system (CGuard[TM] EPS), which combines MicroNet and a self-expandable nitinol stent in a single device to treat carotid artery disease.
-In January 2015, a new version of CGuard, with a rapid exchange delivery system, received CE mark approval in Europe and in September 2015, the Company announced the full market launch of CGuard EPS in Europe.
+The Company's carotid product (CGuardTM EPS) combines MicroNet and a self-expandable nitinol stent in a single device to treat carotid artery disease.

-The Company's coronary products combining MicroNet and a bare-metal stent (MGuard PrimeTM EPS) are marketed for use in patients with acute coronary syndromes, notably acute myocardial infarction (heart attack) and saphenous vein graft coronary interventions (bypass surgery).
+The Company's coronary product combining MicroNet and a bare-metal stent (MGuard PrimeTM EPS) is marketed for use in patients with acute coronary syndromes, notably acute myocardial infarction (heart attack) and saphenous vein graft coronary interventions (bypass surgery).

 The Company markets its products through distributors in international markets, mainly in Europe and Latin America.